SreerajThamarappilly/foxo-health-companion-app-interview-task/README.md

-# Foxo.Club Health Companion App
+# Health Companion App

 ## Overview
-This project is a production–grade FastAPI application for Foxo.Club, an AI–based health companion platform.
+This project is a production–grade FastAPI application for an AI–based health companion platform.
 It provides:
 - **Stateless Authentication & Role–Based Authorization** using JWT.
 - **PDF Report Upload**: Registered clients can upload health checkup PDFs; files are stored in AWS S3 with a custom path.
 - **Health Parameter Extraction**: Extracts health parameters from reports and stores key–value pairs in DynamoDB.